Tips and advice on how to find the best living arrangement for your loved one

-Skilled care is also called SUB ACUTE CARE.
+Skilled care, also called SUB ACUTE CARE.
 Skilled care is for people who can no longer take care of themselves.
-Skilled care are for those who are not sick enough to go to a hospital, but some kind of service provided only by licensed health care professionals.
+Skilled care are for those who are not sick enough to go to a hospital, but need some kind of service that can only be provided by licensed health care professionals.

 Skilled care is usually needed in cases of dementia, immobility, incontinence, and the inability to feed alone, or perform the activities of daily living (ADL).
 Skilled care relies on trained licensed staff such as Registered Nurses (RN), certified nurses assistants (CNA) physiotherapist (PT) and doctors on call who provide around the clock services, medication orders and administration, rehabilitation, therapies, hygiene, feeding, clinical evaluations, medical appointments, small intervention such as placing IV’s, Foley catheters and IV antibiotic and a variety of other small interventions.
 Skilled care also makes the decision if the patient need more urgent care and arrange the immediate transportation to an emergency room.

 Assisted care living examples

 Assisted living is designed for older adults who value their independence, but need some assistance with daily activities such as bathing, dressing, transportation, and reminders to take medication.
 Seniors may live in their own suites or with a companion, and are relieved of household chores such as laundry, cooking, and cleaning.
 A combination list of these services may be offered by places that provide assisted living.

 There are many types of businesses offering assisted care, but don’t get confused.
 They all offer similar services but all have one thing in common – don’t offer skilled care.
 But be mindful however that some may have some kind of skilled services.
 Here’s some of the names you might run into:

 - Independent Living